-In and effort to help you make connections and apply what you have learned you will be asked to write a class response paper.
-Using the information learned from day one and two, select a clinical vignette and write a two to three page paper responding to the same questions you were asked in your group activity:
+In an effort to help you make connections and apply what you have learned you will be asked to write a class response.
+Please choose one of the three options below.

+1. Clinical Vignette- Using the information learned from day one and two, select a clinical vignette and write a two to three page paper responding to the same questions you were asked in your group activity: